 I throw them into sugar water in a pan on the stove-top and bring the water to a simmer.
-Once I hear the first couple of berries pop, I drain off the water, spread out the berries on sugar and roll them to get covered.
+Once I hear the first couple of berries pop, and it doesn’t take long, I drain off the water, spread out the berries on sugar and roll them to get covered.
 They will have ample time to cool and dry while your pumpkin roll is being made and chilled in the fridge.

 I was unsure about including this pumpkin dessert as a suggestion for a Christmas holiday dessert so I asked friends on Facebook, “Are you a ‘Pumpkin Only for Thanksgiving’ type?”
 The answer was a resounding NO; they loved it not just through Christmas but all winter long.

 So here it is; we think this Pumpkin Roll with Cream Cheese Filling and Sugared Cranberries would make a terrific addition to your December holiday table too!

 I might love sugared cranberries and think they make a holiday cake that much more special…can you tell?